zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md

 # Configuring DXP Containers

-Everything that is configurable in DXP installations is configurable in DXP Docker containers too.
+Everything that is configurable in a DXP installation is configurable in a DXP Docker container.

 Here are the most common things to configure: